TheGlitch76/Gladward/README.md

 ### Pycharm installation instructions

-Go to Settings > Project: [name] > Project Interpreter and click the + Icon Search up discord-rewrite and click install.
+Go to Settings > Project: [name] > Project Interpreter and click the + Icon Search up discord-rewrite, and click install.

 ### Reminder:
 Please don't contact me for issues regarding discord.py, that should be taken to the discord.py server, which has support for both the rewrite and the asyncio (0.16.x) versions.